A guide through the stage history of Romeo and Juliet from Shakespeare's time to the present day.

 As the title page of the play's 1597 edition tells us, Romeo and Juliet was a popular success in its day: '...it hath been often (with great applause) plaid publiquely'.
-Shakespeare designed it to be played in daylight on the simple thrust stage of an Elizabethan playhouse, where the balcony at the rear of the stage provided Juliet's bedroom window and a trapdoor in the stage was her tomb.
-No scenery and a minimum of props allowed the action to move swiftly and the audience to focus on the richly evocative language.
+Shakespeare designed it to be played in daylight on the simple thrust stage of an Elizabethan playhouse, where the rear balcony provided Juliet's bedroom window and a trapdoor in the stage was her tomb.
+No scenery and few props allowed the action to move swiftly and the audience to focus on the language.
 Music and costume added to the effect.

 Shakespeare wrote his plays with the strengths and talents of his fellow players in mind.
-His gifted boy players took the female roles and Shakespeare must have been confident of the youth playing Juliet to entrust to him so much of the play's chance of success.
+His gifted boy players took the female roles and Shakespeare must have had great faith in the youth playing the important role of Juliet.
 We know that Peter, the Nurse's comic servant, was played by the popular comedian Will Kemp and the male tragic lead must have been played by the expert wielder of both sword and poetry, Richard Burbage.

 David Garrick's Romeo and Juliet, staged at Drury Lane in 1748, was a much greater success.
-Garrick purified Shakespeare's original, removing many of its bawdy jokes and sexual references, thus reducing Mercutio's role and simplifying that of Juliet.
-Garrick's understanding of his audience's taste ensured that he kept the tear-jerking sentimentality of the lovers' final embraces before death.
-His version of the play established itself as the standard text for the stage for the next 100 years or so.
+Garrick removed many of Shakespeare's bawdy jokes and sexual references, reducing Mercutio's role and simplifying that of Juliet.
+Responding to his audience's taste, he kept the tear-jerking sentimentality of the lovers' final embraces.
+This version of the play became the standard text for the stage over the next century.

 In 1882, Henry Irving and Ellen Terry took the lead roles in a celebrated production at the Lyceum, which delighted the audience with its lavishly Italianate settings, processions and crowd scenes.
-The most jaw-dropping sequence was that in which Romeo slew Paris in the churchyard and then carried his corpse down a flight of stairs where, by virtue of a seemingly miraculous scene change, he was revealed in the sepulchral gloom of a Gothic crypt.
+The most jaw-dropping sequence saw Romeo slew Paris in the churchyard before carrying his corpse down a flight of stairs where, by virtue of a seemingly miraculous scene change, he was revealed in the gloom of a Gothic crypt.
 At the end of the century, the management of the Lyceum was taken over by Johnston Forbes-Robertson, who was highly praised as a graceful and romantic Romeo in his own production of the play.

-The play has remained very popular throughout the twentieth century.
-In the first decade of the century, William Poel led the Elizabethan Stage Society in its staging of several of Shakespeare's plays, including Romeo and Juliet, in playing conditions corresponding to those of an Elizabethan stage, with a simple thrust stage allowing fast-paced fluid action.
-The pace and panache of John Gielgud's production in 1935 at the New Theatre made the critics take note and admire the simple Italian Renaissance setting and the excellence of the performances.
-Peggy Aschroft played Juliet and Edith Evans the Nurse - both to great acclaim - but it was the alternating of the roles of Romeo and Mercutio by Gielgud and Laurence Olivier that really riveted the attention.
-Recalling the comparisons drawn between Barry and Garrick, this new rivalry showcased the poetic sonorousness of Gielgud (more highly praised as Romeo), and the virile energy of Olivier (more praised as Mercutio).
+The play remained very popular throughout the twentieth century.
+In the first decade of the century, William Poel led the Elizabethan Stage Society in its traditional staging of several of Shakespeare's plays, with a simple thrust stage for fast-paced fluid action.
+The pace and panache of John Gielgud's Romeo and Juliet in 1935 at the New Theatre made the critics take note and admire the simple Italian Renaissance setting and the excellence of the performances.
+Peggy Aschroft played Juliet and Edith Evans the Nurse - both to great acclaim - but it was the alternating of the roles of Romeo and Mercutio by Gielgud and Laurence Olivier that really fascinated the audience.
+Recalling the rivalry between Barry and Garrick, Gielgud gained more praise for his poetic Romeo, while Olivier's Mercutio was admired for his virile energy.

-In an influential production at the Old Vic in 1960, Franco Zeffirelli used his own Italian background to good effect in creating a breathtakingly real atmosphere of Italian street life.
-The curtain rose to reveal the housewives of Verona shaking their newly-washed sheets out from their balconies beneath which young people were chatting, flirting and fighting in a naturalistic style which was then wholly new to London audiences.
-The lovers were played by the young actors, John Stride and Judi Dench.
+In an influential production at the Old Vic in 1960, Franco Zeffirelli used his Italian background to create a breathtakingly real atmosphere of Italian street life.
+The curtain rose to reveal the housewives of Verona shaking their newly-washed sheets out from their balconies over young people chatting, flirting and fighting.
+Their naturalistic style was wholly new to London audiences.
+The lovers were played by the young actors John Stride and Judi Dench.